-Are you looking at our Volcano Quest and Parks Reunited treks, wanting to add some safari elements but wondering if you have the time?
+Are you looking at our Ultimate Hike, wanting to add some safari elements but wondering if you have the time?
 This is an example of a condensed walking trip in the highlands with a touch of zebras and giraffes.
 (If you wish to treat yourself to more than a night in the wildlife-filled plains, consider Queen Elizabeth and/or Akagera National Parks instead.)

 Hiking part zoom-in:

 • experience the best of our Volcano Quest and Parks Reunited treks on a condensed schedule

 • track mountain gorillas in Mgahinga Gorilla National Park

 • visit Lake Mburo National Park for a safari bonus

 • take in some nightlife in the city of Mbarara

 area: Kigali – Lake Bunyonyi – Lake Kayumbu – Mgahinga National Park – Lake Mutanda – Mbarara – Lake Mburo National Park – Entebbe